 Deepwater oil and gas

-Drilling for and producing oil and gas from deepwater reservoirs creates many engineering and technical challenges.
-The oil and gas reservoir itself can be as much as 35,000 feet (10,660 metres) below sea level, under kilometres of hard rock, thick salt and tightly-packed sands.
+Producing oil and gas from deepwater reservoirs creates many engineering and technical challenges.
+The oil and gas reservoir itself can be as much as 35,000 feet (10,660 metres) below sea level, under layers of hard rock, thick salt and tightly-packed sands.
 Once oil and gas are discovered in a deepwater field, massive production platforms and specially designed systems and pipelines are required to extract and transport the oil and gas to shore.